robertobetini/jewels/README.md

 You can free swap any jewel with any of its neighors, which means that you can swap even if that move doesn't makes a match, but you also have limited movements, so think carefully.

-There's also a progress gauge for each jewel type, but it's not fully function right now
+There's also a progress gauge for each jewel type, but it's not fully functional right now

 ## TODO